songroup/sonlab-website/_members/seungwon.md

   orcid: 0000-0003-4125-7809
 ---

-**Seungwon Jeong** is a M.S.–Ph.D. integrated course student in the Department of Chemistry at POSTECH.
-He received his B.S. in convergence IT engineering from POSTECH in 2020.
+**Seungwon Jeong** is a postdoctoral researcher in the Department of Chemistry at SNU.
+He received his B.S. in Convergence IT Engineering in 2020 from POSTECH and his Ph.D. in Chemistry in 2026 from POSTECH.
 His current research interests focus on ion dynamics in polymer electrolytes studied by molecular dynamics simulations and machine-learning.